 An executor bond, , refers to an individual appointed to carry out the probate process.
 The executor is named by the deceased in his or her Will The executor bond will cover any valid claims of fraud or mismanagement of an estate made against the individual.
 An Executor who is named by the Decedent in his or her Will to serve independently of Court scrutiny will usually not have to post a bond.
 However, if the individual is appointed by the Court as a Dependent Administrator, a bond is required.

 The probate period can be a stressful and chaotic experience for both the executor of the estate and the family of the deceased to handle.
 Hidden assets may crop up after the probate period has ended, which can result in additional complications months (or even years) after the estate has been divided.

 Forbes and Forbes is dedicated to ensuring that regardless of your circumstances, we will help you see it through with as little complication as possible.
 To ensure the best possible outcome while navigating the probate process, contact an attorney experienced in probate law to help you through this sometimes stressful life event.

-We’ve also put together a comprehensive guide to Texas probate law that should answer many of the questions you may have.
+We’ve also put together a comprehensive Texas probate law guide that should answer many of the questions you may have.